 Water

 Water services in Japan are usually handled by municipal governments.
 Expats can expect to receive a bill for their water usage every two months.
-As with gas, some apartments might include water costs within the rental fee, so they should be sure to clarify this with their landlord or rental agency.
+Some apartments might include water costs within the rental fee, so you should be sure to clarify this with your landlord or rental agency.

 Waste disposal